floydhub/floyd-docs/docs/floyd_config.md

 # Floyd Config File

-Floyd config file (floyd.yml) is a powerup tool you can use to automate and drive various workflows in FloydHub.
+Floyd config file (floyd.yml) is a powerful tool you can use to automate and drive various workflows in FloydHub.
 It sits at the root directory of your project folder (directory where you ran floyd init).
 The config file should be written in standard YAML syntax.

 ## Provide default arguments for floyd run